-For your convenience (especially if you're not familiar with the system calls to list directories at runtime), I've put a full index of all the email messages in a file called index.
-That means that if your program knows to look in the directory /home/shared/262/lingspam\public/bare/ and the index has a line like part1/3-378msg2.txt , you should be able to just concatenate those two to get a filename that you can open with an ifstream or a Scanner or whatever.
-(Even if you do know how to list directories at runtime, you should still use the index-it makes it a little easier to build and control your test cases.)
+For convenience, I've put a full index of all the email messages in a file called index.
+That means that if your program knows to look in the directory /home/shared/262/lingspam_public/bare/ and the index has a line like part1/3-378msg2.txt, you should be able to just concatenate those two to get a filename that you can open with an ifstream or a Scanner or whatever.
+(Even if you do know how to list directories at runtime, you should still use the index-it makes it a little easier to build and control your test cases.
+If you are thinking about reaching for a DIR and dirent, you are barking up the completely wrong tree.)